cyberRobotic/Intel-Realsense-Ubuntnu-Mate/Cmake librealsense.md

 # Cmake and make file for Intel realsenslib
-This guide shows how to setup a cmake file for making a make file for a librealsense project
+This guide shows how to setup a cmake file for making a make file for a librealsense project.\
+Name the file CMakeLists.txt and copy the following code

 ```cmake
 # Minimum requier version of cmake